simoncarthew/MeerVision/Documents/REPORT STRUCTURE.md

 How the classifier is implemented
 ### BEHAVIOUR CLASSIFICATION
-How the previously explained implementation of the classifier can be extended to behaviour classification Implement only static classifier as a means to find out if temporal information is required to classify meerkat behaviour
+How the previously explained implementation of the classifier can be extended to behaviour classification Implement only static classifier as a means to find out if temporal information is required to classify Meerkat behaviour

 ## TESTING PROCEDURES
 ### CAMERA TRAP